-- Squeeze the black section of the handles down into the white section of the handles.
-Puch the read light upwards - 2.
-Push the roof light upwards. - 3.
-To achieve the tilt half opening position, only push one side of the rooflight upwards.
+- 1. Squeeze the black section of the handles down into the white section of the handles. - 2.
+Push the roof light upwards. - To achieve the tilt half opening position, only push one side of the rooflight upwards.

-To Close
+To CLOSE

 4. To close repeat the above steps in reverse.